mschro5762/OAuthStudy/README.md

 - [x] Generates a self descriptive object that is encrypted and sent
 - [ ] Add a web page for Resource Owner to actively consent to Client authorization
 - [ ] Add a system to handle more than one scope
-    - [ ] Add scope to Authorization Code
+    - Add scope to Authorization Code
 - [ ] Sign Authorization Codes
 - [ ] PKCE protection (RFC 7636)

 #### Token endpoint
+- [x] Endpoint works
-- [ ] Endpoint works
+    - [ ] Write unit tests
-- [ ] Require Client authentication for non-public Clients
+- [x] Require Client authentication for non-public Clients
+- [ ] Authorization Codes are only usable once
+- [ ] Token revocation cache
 - [ ] Token revocation on Client secret regeneration
-- [ ] After more than one scope is defined, check that scopes in the Authorization Code are allowed by the Resource Owner
+- [ ] After more than one scope is defined, check that scopes in the Authorization Code are still allowed by the Resource Owner
 - [ ] Issue refresh tokens
+- [x] Add issuer URI configuration
 - [x] BUG: memoize in Authorization Code whether or not a redirect_uri param was sent.
 This is required by the Token endpoint to match to the original request.
 The query values added to the redirect URI by the Authorization endpoint means that a Client cannot simply take the URI sent to the Redirect Endpoint and add it to the params to the Token Endpoint.
 Whether or not a Client originally sent a redirect_uri param to the Authorization Endpoint is known to it, so it will know whether or not to send it to the Token Endpoint, as well as what the value actually is.

 ### OpenID Connect